Sharjeel50/lat-long/README.txt

 Tell us what you'd have changed if you'd have had more time?

 I would split the files up to make it more clear for other developers and so it is less cluttered, I would also find another way to sort my dictionary as the current way is confusing.
-I would also try to lower the time complexity of this application to get it as fast as possible.
+I would additionally try to lower the time complexity of this application to get it as fast as possible.

 What bits did you find the toughest?
 What bit are you most proud of?
 In both cases, why?